 Male are at increased risk of traumatic spinal cord injuries as compared to females.

-People within the age range of 16 years to 30 years are increased risk due to risky behaviour.
+People within the age range of 16 years to 30 years are at increased risk due to risky behavior.

 The Elderly (above 65 years) are at risk due to falls.